jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

 #.
 A couple of things to note about the code example:

-   * The shapefile is not loaded into memory – instead it is read from disk each and every time it is needed
+   * The shapefile is not loaded into memory – instead it is read from disk each and every time it is needed This approach allows you to work with data sets larger then available memory.

-   * This approach allows you to work with data sets larger then available memory
+   * We are using a very basic display style here that just shows feature outlines.
+In the examples that follow we will see how to specify more sophisticated styles.

 Things to Try
 =============